-The quality of the UWI product was monitored at ECMWF for cycle 91.
-Results were compared to those obtained from the previous cycle, as well for data received during the nominal period in 2000 (up to cycle 59).
-The ERS-2 scatterometer data was not used in the 4D-Var data assimilation system at ECMWF.
-However, it is being processed passively in the operational suite and assimilated actively (on the basis of CMOD5) in the experimental suite that is scheduled to become operational in one month.
-During cycle 91, data was received between 21:02 UTC 29 December 2003 and 20:59 UTC 2 February 2004 and for all 6-hourly batches.
-However, for the batches around 06 UTC 10 January 2004 only 6 observations were received, and for 06 UTC 26 January 2004 all 464 observations were rejected by the ESA quality control flag.
-Mostly, the asymmetry between fore and aft incidence angles was within bounds (3 degrees).
-Peaks up to 7 degrees occurred for 12 UTC 10 January, 12 UTC 19 January and between 12 UTC 25 January and 00 UTC 26 January 2004.
-The combined kp and yaw-error flag was set for these cases.
-Although there was some solar activity during cycle 91, no magnetic storms occurred around these periods of large errors in attitude.
-Compared to cycle 90, the agreement with ECMWF first-guess (FGAT) fields worsened.
-Relative bias levels became more negative (from -0.51 m/s to -0.61 m/s), and scatter has again increased (from 1.65 m/s to 1.71 m/s).
-Part of this deterioration is caused by seasonal variations for the regional data set.
-However, the less optimal results appear to be concentrated in a relatively small area south-west of the previously existing data-void area in the North Atlantic.
-Also, the degradation was largest in the near range, while the relative standard deviation was nearly unaltered in the far range.
-The quality of both the UWI and de-aliased CMOD4 wind direction was stable.
+The quality of the UWI product was monitored at ECMWF for cycle 92.
+Results were compared to those obtained from the previous cycle, as well for data received during the nominal period in 2000 (up to cycle 59).No corrections for duplicate observations were applied.
+For almost the entire period in cycle 92, the ERS-2 scatterometer data was not used in the 4D-Var data assimilation system at ECMWF.
+However, a new model cycle was introduced on 9 March 2004, including the assimilation of ERS2 scatterometer data using CMOD5.
+This means that only for the last 6-hourly period of cycle 92, i.e., for 18 UTC 08 March 2004, ERS-2 scatterometer data was used actively.

+During cycle 92, data was received between 21:01 UTC 8 March 2004 and 20:57 UTC 8 March 2004.
+No data was received for the batches around 06 UTC 11 February 2004 and 06 UTC 18 February 2004 (Note from ESRIN: dissemination problem from Gatineau station on those days) and for 06 UTC 05 February 2004 a very small amount, all being rejected by the ESA quality control flag.
+Compared to cycle 91, the agreement with ECMWF first-guess (FGAT) fields has improved.
+Relative bias levels became less negative (from -0.61 m/s to -0.51 m/s), and scatter has decreased for the first time since cycle 87 (from 1.71 m/s to 1.67 m/s).
+Note that seasonal trends for the regional coverage makes a fair comparison difficult.
+The less optimal results in a relatively small area south-west of the initially data-void area in the Atlantic, as they were observed for cycle 91, were not present anymore for cycle 92.
+The quality of de-aliased CMOD4 wind direction was stable, however for the UWI products results were somewhat worse.
+This indicates that the ESCACA de-aliasing algorithm was working less efficient during cycle 92.
 Compared to nominal data in 2000, bias levels for both backscatter and wind speed are more optimal.
-Standard deviations of wind speed are less optimal to those for 2000.
+Standard deviations of wind speed are slightly less optimal to those for 2000.
 A fair comparison, however, cannot be made due to large differences in data coverage.

-The ECMWF assimilation system was not changed during cycle 91.
+The ECMWF assimilation system was changed on 9 March 2004.